To ensure that electrical appliances are safe and reliable, they pass through electrical testing.

 The test helps to check if an electrical system will disconnect from the supply at the specified time when a fault occurs.

 This outlet trips OFF the current whenever it detects even small currents that cannot trip circuit breakers.
 Testing the receptacle involves checking the tripping time by passing a faulty current (overcurrent) through it.

 Electrical Installation Condition Report

-This is a report the testing officer issues at the end of the test.
+This is a report issued by a testing officer at the end of the test.
 The report shows the details of the test.
 Including any observed defects, deteriorations, dangerous conditions, and any non-compliance with the National Electrical Code.

 If there is any danger or potential danger, the overall state of the electrical installation will be declared unsatisfactory, and will require immediate action to remove the risk.

 - C1 – Danger present, instant correction required.

 - C2 – Potentially dangerous – urgent corrective action required.

 1 What does an electrical inspector look for?

 Electrical inspectors check the whole installation, the wiring system, and the equipment to make sure they are standard.
 They also check for protective devices like circuit breakers, fuse, GFCI, and other equipment to make sure they are present.